 Artist knowledge cannot be taught in chronological order as you do in History, so it is good practice to mix it up so that pupils are shown different artist perspectives on the same topic.
 Knowledge should cover a range of artists over time, but there is no requirement to teach ALL of the history of art because that would be silly.

-I usually use only two websites to do artist research: Google Arts & Culture and Tate.
+I usually use only a few websites to do artist research: Google Arts & Culture Tate.
 Google arts is simply the most stunning, breathtaking website out there.
 You can find all manner of arts, culture, and history on there, even play superb art-based games.
 Its flaw is that contemporary art is under-represented, due to copyright issues, so Tate fills that gap very nicely.
 I do use other sites for contemporary sources when necessary.
 There are many other brilliant sites though; Obelisk, the Design Museum, the Design Council, the Crafts Council, the V&A, the British Museum, the British Library and lots of brilliant local galleries too.

+I've created these Art Investigation worksheets to help your pupils investigate artists in the classroom independently and effectively.
+There are separate sheets for KS1, LKS2 and UKS2 that are sequential and build progression.
 Print the exercises out and use them in your lessons to scaffold the study of artists' work.
 They should make your artist investigations high-quality and rich in content.
 Do this work in sketchbooks for maximum effect.
 Don't forget to help pupils with reading of complex words and help with spelling.